-Giannis Antetokounmpo’s future discussions are back in the spotlight after recent reports suggested that the Greek Freak was eyeing a move to New York over the summer.
-For now, he remains in Milwaukee, but as far as demanding a trade is concerned, Kendrick Perkins, despite lambasting him, feels he’s earned the right to do so.
+Giannis Antetokounmpo’s future is back in the spotlight after recent reports suggested that the Greek Freak was eyeing a move to New York over the summer.
+However, he remains in Milwaukee for now.

 Advertisement

-In a recent statement, Giannis did say, “I’ve always wanted to be in Milwaukee, always wanted to represent the city, as long as we have the opportunity to win.
-And I feel like we have an opportunity to win”
+Giannis had said recently, “I’ve always wanted to be in Milwaukee, always wanted to represent the city, as long as we have the opportunity to win.
+And I feel like we have an opportunity to win.”

-Perkins isn’t bitter however.
-As a former NBA champion with the Boston Celtics, he feels that Giannis has done everything he possibly could with a small-market team like the Bucks.
+However, Perkins isn’t bitter.
+He feels that Giannis has done everything he possibly could with a small-market team like the Bucks.
 He played his heart out, made them the best in the league, and also won them a ring.
 So, no one in Milwaukee should think about denying the superstar a move away to a bigger-market side.

 On the Road Trippin’ podcast, Perkins said, “No one should have a damn thing to say about it.
 If you’re a Milwaukee Bucks fan.
 What he has done for that city…”

-Perkins then compared Giannis to the likes of LeBron James and Stephen Curry as powerful people who have changed the franchises they’ve repped over the years.
+Perkins then compared Giannis to the likes of LeBron James and Stephen Curry, both powerful people who have changed the franchises they’ve represented over the years.
 “How much money has he f****** brought to the city?
 When we go to Milwaukee now, it’s new restaurants, it’s basically, it’s a new downtown.
-It’s a new everything.”
+It’s a new everything,” said Perkins.

-Of course, putting the city of Milwaukee on the map for sports fans around the world is something Giannis can be credited with.
-That’s why Perkins believes the 30-year-old has boosted the city’s economy to such an extent that he shouldn’t have to answer to fans’ wants anymore.
+Of course, no one can deny that Giannis put the city of Milwaukee on the map for sports fans around the world.
+That’s why Perkins believes the 30-year-old has boosted the city’s economy to such an extent that he shouldn’t have to bow down to fans’ demands anymore.

 “Certain guys change the economy.
 Giannis has done that.
 He’s delivered the championship, he’s played his a** off every single night on that floor, gave it his all.
 MVP, Defensive Player of the Year awards, every single thing in the world,” Perkins stated.

-The former Oklahoma City Thunder man further lauded Giannis’ loyalty.
-However, he opined that the Athens-native should have left two seasons ago.
-“So, no one should be mad,” he concluded.
+The former Oklahoma City Thunder man further praised Giannis’ loyalty.
+However, he added that the Athens-native should have left two seasons ago.
+“So, no one should be mad,” concluded Perk.

 As things stand, Giannis will begin the 2025–26 season with the Bucks.
-But as trusted insider Shams Charania revealed last week, an eye has to kept on his future, with big teams in the league, including the Knicks having a shot at acquiring him by the time the trade deadline ends.
+But as insider Shams Charania revealed last week, an eye has to be kept on his future.
+After all, big teams in the league, including the Knicks, have a shot at acquiring him by the time the trade deadline ends.